 Odisha NEET 2026: Marks vs Rank

-Your NEET score determines your All India Rank (AIR), and your AIR determines whether you qualify for state quota seats in Odisha government colleges.
-The table below shows the expected NEET score range against the approximate AIR for General category candidates in 2026, based on 2024 and 2025 trends.
+Your NEET score determines your All India Rank, and your AIR determines whether you qualify for specific state quota seats in Odisha.
+The table below shows expected NEET score ranges against approximate AIR and likely Odisha college outcomes for the General category in 2026, based on 2024 and 2025 trends.

-NEET Score Range Expected AIR (Approx.) Likely Odisha Govt College Chance (State Quota)
+NEET Score Range Expected AIR (Approx.) Likely Odisha Govt College (State Quota)

 650 – 679 500 – 3,000 SCB Cuttack / MKCG Berhampur / VIMSAR Burla